4.2 Different services (workflows) for different data deposit agreements

 4.2.1 Open Access, Scientific Use, Replication data

-The Open Access (OA) licence agreement (also called Public Use) aims at the maximal re-use of the data, often the Creative Commons (n.d.) licenses serve as copyright licences.
+The Open Access (OA) licence agreement (also called Public Use) aims at the maximal re-use of the data, often the Creative Commons (n.d.) licences serve as copyright licences.
 It is meant to be used by teachers, students, journalists, and the public but is usually not informative enough for researchers.
 The Scientific Use (SUF) licence agreement with restricted account-based access aims at a re-use by researchers with a scientific interest in the data, students are also included in this group.
 For data under restricted controlled access, an archive member is involved in the delivery of the data.
 The data users might be asked to complete and sign a form.
 Then, an archive member verifies the scientific legitimacy of the applicant and then grants access to the data.

 Because of the different user groups and degree of openness, different ingest procedures might be applied (e.g., regarding pseudonymisation of personal data).
 This can also vary from archive to archive.